clj-commons/manifold/docs/stream.md

 To limit the rate of messages from a stream, we can use `(throttle max-rate stream)`.

 ### event buses and publish/subscribe models

+Manifold provides a simple publish/subscribe mechanism in the `manifold.bus` namespace.
+To create an event bus, we can use `(event-bus)`.
+To publish to a particular topic on that bus, we use `(publish! bus topic msg)`.
+To get a stream representing all messages on a topic, we can call `(subscribe bus topic)`.

+Calls to `publish!` will return a deferred that won't be realized until all streams have accepted the message.
+By default, all streams returned by `subscribe` are unbuffered, but we can change this by providing a `stream-generator` to `event-bus`, such as `(event-bus #(stream 1e3))`.
+A short example of how `event-bus` can be used in concert with the buffering and flow control mechanisms [can be found here](https://youtu.be/1bNOO3xxMc0?t=1887).